Hexbeam modelling (Part 1)

 One solution is to use short segments throughout the model.
 However this results in a large number of segments, longer computation times, and on a 5 band Hexbeam model you will likely exceed the 500 segment limit of some of the "entry level" simulation packages.
 A better solution is to used "tapered segmentation"; with this approach, segments are made short in the critical area but are gradually lengthened as you move away from it.
 The diagram on the right is an expanded view of a Hexbeam model with tapered segmentation to show you the general idea:

 Two necessary conditions for demonstrating that a model is reliable are that it "converges", and that it exhibits a low "Average Gain (AG)" figure.
 Convergence simply means that a further increase in the number of segments produces only an immaterial change in the results output from the model.
-L.B.Cebik, W4RNL, describes this in more detail on his website.
+L.B.Cebik, W4RNL, described this in more detail.

 The Average Gain of a model is the ratio of the total power radiated by the antenna - integrated over all 3 dimensions - to the power applied to it; clearly, in a loss-free environment these two figures should be the same.
-L.B.Cebik describes this test in more detail and quotes the following rules:
+L.B.Cebik quotes the following rules:

 - AG>0.8dB "Model is subject to question and should be refined"